“`html

 Our curriculum is built around demonstration and hands-on practice.
 Instructors show techniques step by step.
 Students practice on real clients and mannequins from the very beginning.
 You learn by watching, doing, and repeating — not by sitting through long lectures in academic English.

 This approach benefits every student.
-But it is especially meaningful for ESL learners, because the most important skills in beauty — precision, technique, artistry, client care — do not live in language.
+But it is especially meaningful for ESL learners (NO FINANCIAL AID FOR THIS PROGRAM), because the most important skills in beauty — precision, technique, artistry, client care — do not live in language.
 They live in your hands.

 AVI’s training model was designed for the real world, and the real world of beauty in Northern Virginia is multilingual.